 What do I need to do?

 The first step in getting ready for STP is getting up-to-date accounting software or ensuring your existing payroll supplier is compliant.
-Thankfully, if you’re a QuickBooks Online customer, you are ready to go for STP, thanks to our built-in payroll solution from KeyPay.
+Thankfully, QuickBooks Online integrated Payroll, powered by KeyPay is already STP ready.

 You can find out more about the specific process to set up STP here.
 Essentially, once you have enabled electronic lodgement and STP within the platform, lodging a pay event is quite simple.
 You can also ask your registered tax or BAS agent to report your STP for you.

 What are the benefits?